jakehemmerle/uc-zk-voting/assignments/test_plan.md

 - T1.2 Ensure that a vote from a valid user is properly registered
 - T1.3 As a signed up user we will call the vote function with our valid keys.
 Then we will check that this vote was added to the message tree
-- T1.4 Inputs: Cryptographically signed message
+- T1.4 Inputs: signed vote, pub pub key
-- T1.5 Output: ??
+- T1.5 Output: valid vote
 - T1.6 Normal
 - T1.7 Whitebox
 - T1.8 Functional